nwdigitalradio/Winlink4Linux/PITCHME.md

 ## Take Away - in case you fall asleep
 * Raspberry Pi is a cool little device that doesn't take much power.
 * More HAM digital infrastructure is a good thing.
-* You can get everything from github
+* You can get all software & presentations from github at no cost.

 #HSLIDE